T

 November

-• Early Christmas lights and markets
+• Early Christmas markets start mid-month

 December

-• Christmas markets and festive decorations
+• Christmas markets and festive lights

 • New Year's Eve celebrations